 Being a four is an experience of powerful contrasts.
 If I am a four I am probably intuitive and sensitive to emotional nuances.
 My inner experience is a rich, complex tapestry of feelings and flavors.
 This is both a powerful talent and possibly the most dangerous trap I may face in my personal journey.

-At my worst, I become overly attached to the inner experience of my powerful emotions, possibly causing me to become overly dramatic, self-indulgent, or depressive.
+At my worst, I become overly attached to the inner experience of my powerful emotions, causing me to become overly dramatic, self-indulgent, or depressive.
 I may mistake emotional intensity for real depth of experience, pursuing any passionate feeling, regardless of the consequences.
-When my real Essence is clouded by attachment to intense emotions, I might sometimes fall into deep spirals of depressive excess, desperately seeking ever-more-intense emotional catharsis, isolating myself from the world and possibly even becoming suicidal.
+When my real Essence is clouded by attachment to emotions, I might fall into deep spirals of depressive excess, desperately seeking ever-more-intense emotional catharsis, isolating myself from the world and possibly even becoming suicidal.

 emotional sensitivity and empathic healing